 You’ll see from our site that there are five main ways people use CBD Edibles, pure CBD oil CBD tincture, capsules, and CBD crystals.
 Visit each of those pages on our site if you’d like to learn more.

 All of these products are extracted from the hemp plant instead of the cannabis plant.
 This is due to the fact that hemp has a much higher content of CBD and much less THC.
 There still are many of the 113 cannabinoids in hemp plants, but the CBD is extracted with advanced techniques and then produced as CBD oil.
+Each CBD Product has different effects and beenfits, for example the CBD Edibles Effects will vary from other products like CBD Crystals as they are stronger.
 This leads to all of the other ways you can take CBD, such as CBD Capsules which as amazing pill supplements, or Pure 99% CBD Crystals! as most of them are infused with CBD oil.

 Medical Uses of THC

 THC isn’t just used for getting stoned either.
 It has a wide array of medical uses and many strains of medical marijuana are high in THC but low in CBD.